Centre For Development and Peace

 capital of Assam, the Centre comprises a core

-group that is a mix of senior working journalists, prominent cultural personalities, besides
+group that is a mix of senior working journalists, besides

 region, is a turbulent frontier.
 Insurgency and ethnic strife plague